Agentic LLM Framework for Adaptive Decision Discourse: Discussion

-Transposing this perspective to agentic LLMs, the knowledge space of two interacting agents can be decomposed into unique, redundant, and synergistic, respectively embodied by their own unique and overlaping knowledge, and the knowledge that can only be created or expressed through the interaction of those two agents.
-Note that the definition we give of synergistic knowledge is necessarily absent in those agents individual knowledge.
-Let’s illustrate this with consideration of a simple example: a community advocate agent represents low-income neighborhoods in the context of flood mitigation scenario, hence posses clear insights on higher-risk flooding areas for which socioeconomic factors play a major role \cite{ilbeigi2020}.
-On the other hand, a weather scientist agent uniquely possess the ability to estimate the amount of rain generated by such an extreme event and the extent of resulting flooding.
+Transposing this perspective to agentic LLMs, the knowledge space of two interacting agents could be decomposed into unique, redundant, and synergistic, respectively embodied by their own unique and overlapping knowledge.
+With this definition, synergistic knowledge could only be created or expressed through the interaction of those two agents.
+Note that with this definition, synergistic knowledge is necessarily distinct from each agent's self knowledge.
+Let’s illustrate this with consideration of a simple example: a community advocate agent represents low-income neighborhoods in the context of flood mitigation scenario.
+This way, the agent provides clear insights on higher-risk flooding areas for which socioeconomic factors play a major role \cite{ilbeigi2020}.
+On the other hand, a weather scientist agent uniquely shows the ability to estimate the amount of rain generated by such an extreme event and the extent of resulting flooding.
 These two agents have unique considerations pertaining to event mitigation (with some overlap), that we can express as optimization constraints where event mitigation is the objective function.
-However, communication is key to defining actionable measures including both constraints, ensuring that mitigation is not carried out at the expense of either aforementioned aspect.
+The community advocate brings a unique perspective on the exposure of low-income neighborhood to a higher risk of flooding, absent from the weather scientist's knowledge.
+In parallel, the weather scientist brings a unique perspective on estimated forecast, absent of the community advocate's knowledge.
+Hence, their interaction alone gives birth to a higher-level constraint, combined from both objectives, ensuring that mitigation is not carried out at the expense of either aforementioned aspects.
+In this example, this dual constraint would be representative of synergistic knowledge, such as an evacuation plan that represents evacuation time as a function of mobility, inundation timing, and assistance required.
+Continuing on this example, the inclusion of economic resilience in the face of extreme hazards is necessary \cite{rose2004}.
+Such additional constraint would require the craft of an agent with economical expertise, whose knowledge doesn't intersect with the other agents, but contributes to the resolution of the global challenge.
+Thus, this agent would be able to pinpoint crucial sectors that the community relies on, absent of the other agent's reach.
+Continuing this process with the gradual inclusion of other required expertise while maintaining non-overlapping agent knowledge representations drafts a paradigm for building highly synergistic agentic LLM frameworks.
+Potential advantages of such a framework include better domain-expert reasoning, better representation of competing objectives, and better control over discourse.
+Now, information theory measures are complex, and require high-frequency and high-quality data.
+Additionally, there are no well-documented methods to apply such measures to LLMs.
+Recent work shows that the Hilbert-Schmidt Independence Criterion (HSIC) can be used as an approximation of Mutual Information \cite{qian2025, gretton2005}, however still uses approximations of LLMs latent representations.
+Future developments of information theory measures applied to LLM provide favorable grounds for information-driven agentic LLMs, which we advance could result in major improvements in relevance, coherence, and reasoning.
+In the context of this study, such advances would improve the coherence of the agent assembly, as well as improve the control over discourse.
+A first exploration of such a framework shows promising improvements, while acknowledging the complexity of scaling to long conversations with true extracted LLM latent representations \cite{chang2024evince}.